 We’ve covered the basics: What is NPS, and how do you calculate it?
+But how do you go about improving NPS?

-Now you’re up and running, this this section of our guide contains eight ways to improve your Net Promoter Score.
+Now you’re up and running, this section of our guide contains eight ways to improve your Net Promoter Score.
 Every single one comes from our own experience in industry, or from the experience of the heroic customer contact teams that we’re privileged to call our customers.

 But there’s a catch.